sassoftware/viya4-deployment/README.md

 ### Terraform state file

 When integrating with SAS Viya 4 IaC projects, you can provide the tfstate file to have the kubeconfig and other setting auto-discovered.
-Some of the information that is pulled includes
+This information includes

+- Cloud
+  - PROVIDER
+  - CLUSTER_NAME
+  - Cloud NAT IP address
 - NFS
   - V4_CFG_NFS_SVR_HOST
   - V4_CFG_NFS_SVR_PATH